Bgorson/triviagameplus/README.md

 At the end, users receive a total score of correct answers and number missed.
 Users are then given an option to restart the game from the beginning.

+App is designed with Javascript, HTML and jquery.

 https://bgorson.github.io/triviagameplus/